Together Energy: latest tariffs, news & contact details

-The Scottish-based supplier claims to recruit over 90% of its 110-member staff from the poorest 10% of postcodes in Scotland.
-More specifically, over 65% of its staff were recruited from charities focused on supporting 16 to 25-year-olds who were not in education, employment or training.
+The Scottish-based supplier claims to recruit over 90% of its staff from the poorest 10% of postcodes in Scotland.
+More specifically, over 65% of its staff have been recruited from charities focused on supporting 16 to 25-year-olds who were not in education, employment or training.

-Together Energy is committed to paying its staff, regardless of age, the top bracket of the National Living Wage (NLW), currently at £8.21 an hour.
-Note that the NLW is different to the NMW (National Minimum Wage) which is based on age.
-Helping their employees to avoid low wages indirectly helps them avoid fuel poverty.
-So we commend the supplier for looking after their staff.
+Together Energy is committed to paying its staff, regardless of age, the top bracket of the National Living Wage (NLW).
+Helping its employees to avoid low wages indirectly helps them avoid fuel poverty, so we commend the supplier for looking after its staff in this way.

 The energy supplier currently has members of its staff enrolled in a graduate levy apprenticeship, studying for a BA (Hons) in Business Administration from the University of Strathclyde.